FieldInfo::SetValue Method (Object^, Object^, BindingFlags, Binder^, CultureInfo^)

 The caller does not have permission to access this field.

-The obj parameter is a null reference (Nothing in Visual Basic) and the field is an instance field.
+The obj parameter is null and the field is an instance field.

 The field does not exist on the object.

 The value parameter cannot be converted and stored in the field.

 This method will assign value to the field reflected by this instance on obj.
 If the field is static, obj will be ignored.
 For non-static fields, obj should be an instance of a class that inherits or declares the field.
 The new value is passed as an Object.
 For example, if the field's type is Boolean, an instance of Object with the appropriate Boolean value is passed.
 Before setting the value, SetValue checks to see if the user has access permission.